-The Impact Fee Fund and the General Fund are currently using funds in an amount equal to the principal and interest owed on the Station #4 Note Payable for payment of the debt.
-The Station #4 Note Payable will be repaid in fiscal year ending September 30, 2023.
+The Station #4 Note Payable was paid during fiscal year 2018-2019.
+The Impact Fee Fund currently owes the General Fund a balance of \$2,496,06.
+The Station #4 Note Payable was repaid in fiscal year ending September 30, 2019.
 Retiree Health Insurance is the actuarially estimated Net OPEB (Other Postemployment Benefits) obligation at the end of the year.
 The Net Pension Liability reporting requirement is a new Governmental Accounting Standards Statement 68, requiring that the District record the actuarially determined liability on the District's financial statements.
-The current amount reported as compensated absences increased \$8,143 or 1.1 percent.
+The current amount reported as compensated absences decreased \$14,922 or (2.0) percent.
 This liability represents the total amount the District has due at the termination of all employees' employment.